 Umbrella insurance doesn’t cover damage to your personal property.
 It will, however, cover you if you cause damage to the property of a third party.

-For example, you take your ATV out for a spin and accidentally crash into your neighbours garage.
+For example, you take your ATV out for a spin and accidentally crash into your neighbour's garage.
 An umbrella policy would cover the damages that are above and beyond your auto policy limits.

 Umbrella and excess liability coverage are thought to be interchangeable.
 But, they are different types of coverage.
-Excess liability coverage provides you with higher liability policy limits.
+Excess liability coverage provides you with higher liability policy limits for your existing plan.
 But, they only cover the risks already in your policy.
 Umbrella policies provide you with additional coverage.
 They also provide coverage for additional risks that may not be covered in your current policy.
 The risks covered can vary by insurer.